-We tend to think that God is just an extension of people like ourselves.
-We believe that He is finite to some degree.
+We tend to think that God is just an extension of people like ourselves; we tend to believe He is finite to some degree.
 But, God is absolute, and as a perfect Being, He does not bend or flex to finite standards.
-He operates according to His own limitless standards.
+He operates according to His limitless standards.
 Man is the opposite.
 Man is finite.
-We operate on the relative plane and a system of degrees.
+We live on a relative plane and in a system of degrees.
 That is why our best efforts are obnoxious in God’s eyes, no matter how righteous they may be in our own eyes.
 God’s righteousness is perfect.
-Our attempts will not hold up before a perfect God (Romans 3:10, 21-26; Matthew 5:20).
+Our attempts at morality will not hold up before a perfect God (Romans 3:10, 21-26; Matthew 5:20).

-We receive faith by grace.
-This does not mean that grace did not cost something.
+We receive salvation by faith through the grace of Christ.
+This statement does not mean that grace did not cost something.
 Jesus paid a great price for the privilege of exercising our faith.
 The means of our faith is the righteousness of the God-man, Jesus Christ.

-God’s standard for accepting us into His heaven is His own righteousness.
+God’s standard for accepting us into His heaven is His righteousness.

 Our good works are obnoxious to God (Isaiah 64:6; Titus 3:5).
 No matter how righteous, cultured, or educated we may be on human standards, we are not righteous on God’s standards.
 By earthly standards, we may hold character and good habits.
 Those are areas of personal strength, but even our areas of strength do not measure up to God’s 100% standards.
 None of us is absolute.
 That is why we need the righteousness of God given to us by Christ.

-None of us wants to be the finest person in hell.
+None of us wants to be the most acceptable person in hell.
 Who wants to be the most outstanding person in the Lake of Fire!?
 What a dubious distinction!
 We are totally lost in God’s eyes, even if the areas of strength of our character far exceed our areas of weakness.
 With all our character, we cannot live up to the standard of who God is.
-This is why God says none of us are righteous in God’s eyes (Romans 3:10).
+This lack of God’s standard is why God says none of us are righteous in God’s eyes (Romans 3:10).

 God imputes His righteousness to our account the split second we believe in Christ’s penalty for our sin (Romans 3:22).
 There are no degrees of God’s imputed righteousness.
 Each believer has the same perfect position before God.
 God accepts us because He loves Christ (Ephesians 1:6).